 This applesauce bread is perfectly moist and tender, and needs just one bowl to make!
-No eggs, no refined sugar, and no dairy needed, it’s a vegan and gluten free, but no one will ever know!
+No eggs and no dairy needed, it needs just two minutes prep!

 As soon as the weather cools down, my oven goes into overdrive, and on an almost daily basis, I’ll be getting my bake on.

-- It uses a full cup of unsweetened applesauce, which is perfect to use up that final remaining bit of applesauce you may have lying around.
+- Use up leftover applesauce.
+It uses a full cup of unsweetened applesauce, which is perfect to use up that final remaining bit you may have lying around.

-- It’s healthier than traditional versions out there.
-There is no butter and mimimal oil needed, thanks to the applesauce.
-It also has no refined sugar whatsoever!
+- Healthy.
+It’s healthier than traditional versions out there.
+There is no butter and minimal oil needed, and it’s naturally sweetened.

-- It’s both vegan and gluten free, thanks to the ingredients used, and not needing any eggs or dairy.
+- Diet friendly.
+It’s both vegan and gluten free, thanks to the ingredients used, and not needing any eggs or dairy.

 How do you make applesauce bread?

-Simply mix together your dry ingredients, mix together your wet ingredients, and combine.
-Fold through your walnuts and bake in a 9 x 5-inch pan at 180C/350F for 50-60 minutes.
+Start by mixing your dry ingredients, then your wet ingredients, and combine.
+Fold through your walnuts and raisins.

 Tips to make the best recipe